Nearly caught out when a rash decision to clear well off his line saw him almost lobbed by Willian. Saved from Torres early in the second half.

 His pace and willingness to move off the ball towards the touchline ensured that play was always stretched when Chelsea looked to break.
 Not often the most involved, though, and flagged late on.

 Somewhat conservative given his heights of recent weeks, but stuck to his task, not neglecting his defensive duties.

 Solid when covering the back four off the ball, and came up with a few raking passes forward.
 Not the most expressive game, but a disciplined and cool-headed display.

-Worked very hard up front and was aided by lax marking from the opposition defence.
-Arrived at the right time to stroke home Azpilicueta's cutback to give Chelsea a early lead.
+Worked very hard up front and was aided by lax marking from the home defence.
+Arrived at the right time to stroke home Azpilicueta's cut-back to give Chelsea an early lead.